PERT Math Study Guide: Systems of Equations

 In the substitution method, we solve one of the equations in the system for one variable and then substitute this expression into the other equation.
 This reduces the system to a single equation with one variable, which is then solvable using basic algebra.

-- Isolate a Variable: Choose one of the equations in the system and solve it for one of the variables.
+1. Isolate a variable: Choose one of the equations in the system and solve it for one of the variables.

-- Substitute: Substitute the isolated expression into the other equation to simplify it to an equation with one variable.
+2. Substitute: Substitute the isolated expression into the other equation.
+This will leave you with an equation that has only one variable.

-- Back Substitute: Substitute the value you found back into the first equation to solve for the other variable.
+4. Back substitute: Substitute the value you found back into the first equation to solve for the other variable.

 Example